organicinternet/magento-configurable-simple/README.markdown

 ------------

 Once the extension is installed you'll also need to set your theme to 'simpleconfigurableproducts'.
-To do this it is recommended that you change your theme globally in the Magento admin interface, under: System->Configuration->Design->Themes->Default = 'simpleconfigurableproducts'
+To do this it is recommended that you change your theme globally.
+To do this use the Magento admin interface, and under: System->Configuration->Design->Themes set the following:

-You may also want to refresh your Magento cache and your Layered Navigation Indices. (both under System->Cache Management)
+Templates = 'simpleconfigurableproducts'

-Usually that's all you need to do, however if you want to use a custom theme with this extension you can, but you'll have to:
+Skin = 'simpleconfigurableproducts'

-* Use the new code that's in `price.phtml` in your own theme's `price.phtml` file (the bit in this file that's new as part of this extension is commented)
+Layout = 'simpleconfigurableproducts'

-* Copy `product_extension.js` into the same folder structure under your own theme.
+If you want to use a custom theme with this extension you can, just set 'Default' to be the name of your custom theme (eg 'blue' or 'modern')

-* Copy `simpleconfigurableproducts.xml` into the same folder structure under your own theme.
+You should also refresh your Magento cache and your Layered Navigation Indices. (both under System->Cache Management)

 Also, while it is possible to use this extension with the theme applied to just individual products or product categories (rather than globally), make sure you really know what you're doing before you do this.
 Read [this forum post](http://www.magentocommerce.com/boards/viewreply/80059/) for more information.